jillwurz/Music-Data-Exploration/README.md

    - Display artist information that matches the selected filters.

-# Oliver Heldens vs Hi-Lo: Top Tracks, Followers & Popularity Comparison
+# Oliver Heldens vs HI-LO: Top Tracks, Followers & Popularity Comparison

-This project uses the Spotify API to analyze and compare the top tracks, popularity, and follower counts of the artist Oliver Heldens under his two aliases: **Oliver Heldens** and **Hi-Lo**.
+This project uses the Spotify API to analyze and compare the top tracks, popularity, and follower counts of the artist Oliver Heldens under his two aliases: **Oliver Heldens** and **HI-LO**.
 The project involves retrieving data via the Spotify API, organizing it into DataFrames, and visualizing the results using Seaborn and Matplotlib.

 ## Project Overview